SJTU-IPADS/gnnlab/exp/README.md

 **The paper reported OOM in some test cases(UK dataset).
 However those test cases run successfully in AE environment.**

 In the FGNN, all tests were run in 16GB V100 machine.
-In the AE environment, each GPU has 32GB RAM.
-All 16GB V100 machines have been occupied.
+In the AE machine, each GPU has 32GB of memory because All 16GB V100 machines have been occupied.